 Practically speaking, this means you can expect around a 10-15 percent boost from an overclock.
 The good news is all these safeguards make the process painless and reasonably safe.
 Although your mileage may vary, it's unlikely you'll brick your graphics card under these circumstances.
 Nevertheless, overclocking always includes risks, so keep that in mind before deciding to go forward.

 With your card cleaned up and ready for overclocking, you can typically max out the voltage and power limits on most graphics cards.
-That might mean 25 percent more power on some GPUs, or only 5-10 percent more power on others.
-Nvidia GPUs normally do best if you max out the voltage as well (typically 100 to 120 in MSI Afterburner), but keep an eye on temperatures and clockspeeds when testing.
+For Ampere cards, increasing the voltage doesn't seem to have much of an impact.
+They are power-hungry cards, so increasing the power limit will tax your PSU.
+Keep an eye on temperatures and clockspeeds when testing.

 We recommend modifying your fan speed as well.
 By default most graphics cards are tuned to run reasonably quiet, but that can lead to uncomfortably high temperatures when overclocking.
-Depending on your card, you may be okay with maxing out fan speed, or you might want to aim for 40-50 percent fan speed on some blower cards (AMD's Vega 64 reference design can get very loud, for example, even at 50 percent).
+Depending on your card, you may be okay with maxing out fan speed, or you might want to aim for 40-50 percent fan speed on some blower cards.
 For the initial overclocking, you can also set a static fan speed with a noise level you find acceptable, like 80 percent.
 That should keep your GPU as frosty as practically possible, and you can tune the fan speeds later.

 Overclocking GPU memory

-Run a looping benchmark in the background—Unigine's Heaven in windowed mode is perfect for this—and boost memory speeds gradually using Afterburner's DDR controls until small artifacts such as stray pixels or other glitches begin appearing.
+Run a looping benchmark in the background—Unigine's Heaven in windowed mode is perfect for this—and boost memory speeds gradually using Afterburner's DDR controls until small artifacts such as stray pixels or other glitches begin appearing—but keep in mind, you might not see these errors even on an unstable overclock.
 We recommend going up in 25MHz increments, as memory tends to fail gracefully and you'll usually get plenty of warning signs before crashes or lock-ups happen.
 Don't forget to hit 'Apply' after each speed change.